Splitting the Gravitational Atom: Instabilities of Black Holes with Synchronized or Resonant Hair

-Qualitatively similar results are obtained for the angular momentum -- Appendix A. Quantitatively, the total angular momentum is not as well preserved as the energy throughout the evolution.
+Qualitatively similar results are obtained for the angular momentum -- see Appendix A. Quantitatively, the total angular momentum is not as well preserved as the energy throughout the evolution.
 This is known to be the case, even for the evolution of a single Kerr BH in a Cartesian grid~\cite{Baumgarte:2012xy,Mewes:2018szi,Mewes:2020vic}.
 The scalar angular momentum fraction drops from $\sim 99\%$ to $20\%$ corroborating the balding of the hairy BH.
 Additionally, the dimensionless spin of the horizon decreases after the process to $\sim$0.63.
 The small scalar remnant supports that the final BH is approximately Kerr.
 It should again be transient, as it is unstable against superradiance triggered by $\Phi$, growing (smaller amounts of) hair.
 This suggests that this instability of very hairy BHsSH is a \textit{migration} to the almost bald region of their parameter space.

-For configuration A, with the majority of its mass in the BH, therefore not ``very hairy", puncture movement is still observed but without ever reaching physical values in the simulations timescales.
+For configuration \textbf{A}, with the majority of its mass in the BH, therefore not ``very hairy'', puncture movement is still observed but without ever reaching physical values in the simulation timescales.
 The triggering of this motion is numerical, as it occurs even for a bald Kerr BH.
-For very hairy BHs, the simulations establish it becomes a physical outwards motion, in agreement with the physics rationale presented above.
+For very hairy BHs, the simulations establish it becomes a physical outward motion, in agreement with the physics rationale presented above.
 This is not the case for almost bald BHs.
 But even if the difference is only quantitative, for sufficiently small hair, the timescales become long enough to compete with superradiant dynamics, so that this instability ceases to determine the evolution.
-Further details and examples of evolutions away from the very hairy regime are presented in~\cite{Nicoules:2025}.
+Further details and examples of evolutions, both in and away from the very hairy regime are presented in Appendix B and elsewhere~\cite{Nicoules:2026}.

 {\bf A cousin model -- BHs with resonant hair.} Consider the same action as before, but now with matter Lagrangian